 - Applicants are first provided with a self-assessment tool, to help them identify if they are ready for a full independent audit.
 In completing it, they become a 'SEG Participant'.
 It also ensures that they have read and understand the terms, details and process for SEG certification.
 When they are satisfied that they are ready they can arrange an independent audit. - Each component consists of a series of criteria for which there are two scoring indicators: 'Responsible' and 'Aspiring'.
 'Aspiring indicators describe the boundaries of a 'minor non-conformance'.
-Performance below Aspiring is a 'major non-conformance'. - Applicants must achieve 100% Responsible indicators to be certified. - However, applicants that meet 100% of Component 1 and at least 75% of other criteria at the Aspiring level can be awarded a Conditional certificate.
-In this case, the applicant has 12 months to resolve the minor non-conformities to achieve full certification.
-Failure to achieve that after 12 months will result in the organisation being categorised as 'Aspiring'. - Applicants that meet 100% of Component 1 and less than 75% of other criteria at the Aspiring level shall be categorised as 'Aspiring'; i.e., they have demonstrated good practice and are improving towards meeting the full codes of good practice of the SEG standard.
-Applicants categorised as Aspiring shall have up to 12 months to achieve the Conditional level and up to 24 months to achieve the fully certified level. - In the event of any major non-compliance, those non-compliances must be corrected before any other categorisation (certified, conditional or aspiring) can be registered. - The diagram below summarises the process.
+Performance below Aspiring is a 'major non-conformance'. - Applicants must achieve 100% Responsible indicators of Component 1 and at least 50% of other components at the 'Responsible' level, to achieve certification. - Applicants that don't meet this level, but achieve all criteria at or above the Aspiring level shall be categorised as 'Aspiring'; i.e., they have demonstrated good practice and are improving towards meeting the full codes of good practice of the SEG standard.
+Applicants categorised as Aspiring shall have up to 24 months to achieve the fully certified level. - In the event of any major non-compliance, those non-compliances must be corrected before any other categorisation (certified or aspiring) can be registered. - The diagram below summarises the process.